 A task is an action or activity that you want your user to accomplish.
-This article will explain the difference between open-ended and specific tasks.
-It will also show you when to use each one, and potential pitfalls.
+This article will explain the differences between open-ended and specific tasks, and when to use each one.

-In any successful user experience study, you’ll need to write a foolproof test plan to guide users through the tasks that will give you the insights you need.
+In any successful user experience study, you’ll need to write a foolproof test plan to guide users through those tasks.

 Imagine that you're testing a fitness app.
-Here's an example of what an open-ended task might look like:
+Here's an example of how an open-ended task might be worded:

 When to use open-ended tasks

-- Keep participants talking: Make sure you keep participants talking while they're performing open-ended tasks.
+- Contributors stop talking.
+Make sure you keep contributors talking while they're performing open-ended tasks.
 You don't want them to forget to speak their thoughts aloud as they explore freely, so remind them to explain why they're doing what they're doing.

-Specific tasks will give users clear guidance on what actions to take and what features to speak about.
-This focuses your research on the exact issues you’re interested in investigating.
+Specific tasks give contributors clear guidance as to what actions to take and on what features to speak aloud.
+This type of task needs to be geared toward the exact issues you’re interested in investigating.

 When to use specific tasks

 Here are some scenarios when specific tasks are especially useful: